 The outbreak triggered a global health scare that summer.
 At Idlewild Airport, inspectors screened more than half a million passengers over a three-month period, eyeing them for symptoms and scrutinizing their paperwork, as the New York Times reported at the time.

-Siegel’s daughter, an attorney, immediately tried to get her mother discharged by filing a habeas corpus petition, a legal tool typically used to release criminal defendants from jail.
-She argued there was no evidence that Siegel was exposed to smallpox and that the outbreak had tapered off weeks before Siegel arrived in Stockholm.
+Siegel’s daughter, an attorney, immediately tried to get her mother discharged by filing a habeas corpus petition, a legal tool typically used to free criminal defendants from jail.
+She argued there was no evidence that Siegel was exposed to smallpox and noted that the outbreak had tapered off weeks before Siegel arrived in Stockholm.

 U.S. District Judge John F. Dooling rejected the petition and ordered Siegel to remain quarantined for the full 14 days.

 “The judgment required is that of a public health officer and not of a lawyer used to insist on positive evidence to support action,” Dooling wrote.
 “Their task is to measure risk to the public and to seek for what can reassure and, not finding it, to proceed reasonably to make the public health secure.
 They deal in a terrible context and the consequences of mistaken indulgence can be irretrievably tragic.”

 Health officials, the judge continued, “were not free and certainly not bound to ignore the facts that opportunity for exposure existed during four days in Stockholm, that no one on earth could know for fourteen days whether or not there had been exposure, and that Relator, with a history of unsuccessful vaccinations, was peculiarly in a position to have become infected and to infect others.”